kenshinman/meet-ai/README.md

 This app lets you create AI agents and hold meetings/ conversations with them, save these conversations and transcribe them

-Built with NextJs 15 and react 19.
+Built with NextJs 15 and react 19, TRPC, Postgres, Neon ORM, Tailwind CSS + Shadcn, Better Auth, Polar .

 ## Packages summary